anarbikov/Skillcinema/README.md

-All films and related information in one app  (more than 20 screens)
-Please check screenshots and video below which show the application at work
+All films and related information in one app  (more than 20 screens) All data are taken from API under exact requests Please check screenshots and video below which show the application at work
 **Used technologies:**
 Kotlin, XML, Room, Hilt,  Clean Architecture, Flow, MVVM, Coroutines, Retrofit, REST, Unit Testing, Mockito, Espresso, Firebase